 Never go out hiking any distance (> 1/8 mile) from camp alone.
 Travel in pairs and preferably in threes (1 person to stay with the injured, 1 person to go get help).
-Get prior approval from R. Lathrop or TA and leave a trip itinerary in the Director's House (persons on trip, trip objective, trails to be taken, mode of transport, time of departure, expected time of arrival).
+Get prior approval and leave a trip itinerary with R. Lathrop or TA (persons on trip, trip objective, trails to be taken, mode of transport, time of departure, expected time of arrival).
 Always keep a large margin of caution - stay in control.
 Each person should carry water, extra clothing, hand warmers, cell phone.

-Winter Ecology Field Trip January 12-17, 2023
+Winter Ecology Field Trip January 12-17, 2025